 - Is work or my personal life more important to me?

 - Am I a better leader or a follower?

 - Am I willing to cut a few corners, or am I committed to honesty at all costs?

 - What have I always wanted to do?
 Am I qualified to do it?

 - Do I need to go back to school to get the training I need to get the job I’m most suited for?

-Contact an enrollment advisor today to discuss programs that are in line with your recent self-assessment!
+Contact an enrollment advisor today to discuss programs that are in line with the career ideas from your latesr self-assessment!